-Microsoft Office 2010 and later provides a translate function that can be used to translate a document.
+Microsoft Office provides a translation function that can be used to translate a document.
 This function available in the Microsoft Office programs likes Excel, OneNote, Outlook, PowerPoint, Publisher, Visio, and Word is an inbuilt feature and there is no requirement for installation of external translation programs or to use translation service from the Internet.

 Translate Text in Microsoft Office